databendlabs/databend-docs/docs/en/guides/40-load-data/05-continuous-data-pipelines/01-stream.md

 └─────────────────────────────────────────────────────────────────────────────────────────────┘

 -- If you add a new row and then update it,
--- the stream considers the changes as an INSERT with your updated value.
+-- the stream consolidates the changes as an INSERT with your updated value.
 UPDATE t SET a = 3 WHERE a = 2;
-SELECT a, change$action, change$is_update, change$row_id
-FROM s;
+SELECT * FROM s;

 ┌─────────────────────────────────────────────────────────────────────────────────────────────┐
 │        a        │ change$action │ change$is_update │              change$row_id             │